Get my free SEO Quick Start Guide now and find out what to do for Google SEO on your website.

 If you’re a local retailer and you haven’t fully optimized your local directories, now is the time.
-Customers who are on their phone and searching for local business are likely to convert.
-In fact, according to a Google study, 88% of customers use their smartphone to conduct local searches, 84% of them use a tablet.
+Customers who are on their phones and searching for local businesses are likely to convert.
+In fact, according to a Google study, 88% of customers use their smartphone to conduct local searches, and 84% of them use a tablet.
 You need to be sure your site is mobile-friendly, and your local maps listings and directories are optimized and up to date.

 Consumers search for local information from both their smartphones and tablets/desktop computers.
 What they search for is different on the devices, and because of that, there are multiple ways you can improve your site’s performance.